 - Like base rate, banks are not allowed to lend below MCLR, except for few categories like loans against deposits, loans to bank’s own employees.

-- Fixed Rate home loans, personal loans, auto loans etc., will not be linked to MCLR.
+- Personal loans, auto loans etc., will not be linked to MCLR.

 How MCLR Works?
 (Example)